Matthewalvarado25/configure-ad/README.md

 <h3>Connect to the Domain Controller with Remote Desktop</h3>

-- Retrieve and copy public IP address of Dc-1 virtual machine
+- Find and copy the public IP address of the Dc-1 virtual machine
-- Paste public IP address into "Computer" field section of Remote Desktop and connect to the VM
+- Paste the public IP address into "Computer" field section of Remote Desktop and connect to the VM

 <h3>Disable the firewalls in the Domain controller</h3>